dan-fritchman/Thesis/content.md

 </g>
 ```

 The three child elements are required to be stored in the order (symbol, name, of).
 The lack of valid values for any of the three child elements renders the instance invalid.
-The presence of any additional children shall also renders the instance invalid.
+The presence of any additional children also renders the instance invalid.

 ### Circuit Elements